vygr/ChrysaLisp/docs/lisp/numerics.md

 All base vector operations take an optional output vector.
 This avoids a memory allocation and can provide faster operation.
-But be aware that the given optional output vector will be the returned value from the call !
+But be aware that the given optional output vector will be the returned value from the call, be aware you may mutate an input vector !

 Temp vector constants are defined in the `lib/math/vector.inc` file, such as `+fixeds_tmp3`, `+fixeds_tmp4`, `+reals_tmp3`, `+reals_tmp4`, `+fixeds_zero3`,